Cultural depictions of Elvis Presley: Andy Warhol

 Andy Warhol's "Portrait of Jean-Michel as David" (1986) is a silver-screen of artist Jean-Michel Basquiat which revisits Warhol's seminal 1963 painting "Double Elvis."
 It was sold at Sotheby's in New York City on 14 May 2014 for US$3,189,000.

-Known silkscreens by American artist Andy Warhol featuring the image(s) of Elvis Presley and their current location, including art museums worldwide, as well as prices met and identified buyers and/or sellers.
-Prices paid (at either auctions houses or privately) for ten of the silkscreens below, as of end of April 2020 total US$344,000,000.
+The below table lists known silkscreens by Warhol featuring the image(s) of Elvis Presley and their current location, including art museums worldwide, as well as prices met and identified buyers and/or sellers.
+As of April 2020, prices paid (at either auctions houses or privately) for ten of the silkscreens below total US$344,000,000.